jackcodesalot/myResolutions/README.md

 # myResolutions
-## website to remind you of your resolutions & avoid letting them drift away
+Website to remind you of your resolutions & avoid letting them drift away